Venue InformationWyndham's Theatre

 2014-16 Wyndham’s hosted a series of notable plays including Skylight, King Charles III, A View from the Bridge and People Places and Things.

 2016 41 years on another seminal production of No Man’s Land was directed by Sean Mathias and starred Ian McKellen and Patrick Stewart.

 2017-19 The theatre’s reputation as a favourite playhouse continued with productions of Long Day’s Journey into Night, Red and The Price.

 2020 As the pandemic struck Tom Stoppard’s autobiographical last play Leopoldstadt was playing to packed houses.

 Theatre Previous Shows

-Past shows playing at the Wyndham's Theatre:Curtains
+Past shows that have played at the Wyndham's Theatre include:Curtains

 The Life I Lead